apostrophecms/apostrophe-external-notifications/README.md

 ## Adding support for more events

-Here's how you would add support for the `afterCommit` event, if we didn't already have it. **This code assumes you gave the module an alias in your project,** as seen above.
+Here's how you might add support for the `afterCommit` event, if we didn't already have it. **This code assumes you gave the module an alias in your project,** as seen above.

 ```
 self.apos.external.notifyOn('apostrophe-workflow:afterCommit', (req, commit) =>